 The Fund aims to provide growth in line with its risk profile in the long term, which is a period of five years or more.
-The Fund's risk profile is rated as 5 where 1 is a lower level of risk and 5 is a higher level of risk.
-The Fund invests in a range of sustainable investment strategies.
+The Fund's risk profile is rated as 3 where 1 is a lower level of risk and 5 is a higher level of risk.
+The Fund invests in a range of sustainable investment strategies which aim to consider financial returns alongside environmental, social and governance factors.
 Please see the Prospectus for an explanation of the HSBC risk levels and sustainable investment strategies.